-Health symptoms listed in the wellness check such as nausea or fever can change day-to-day.
+Health symptoms listed in the wellness check can change day-to-day.
 For this reason, donors and employees may return as early as the next day to retake the questionnaire if they are feeling healthy.

 Donors and employees are reminded that if they are experiencing COVID-like symptoms, they should remain home and consider not coming to a Canadian Blood Services site until they are feeling healthy.
 This is to protect the safety of our teams, donors, and our essential operations.

-How are we supporting those who are visually impaired able to reach the wellness check questionnaire poster?
+How are we supporting those who are visually impaired to read the wellness check questionnaire poster?

 To provide support, our teams will always work hard to accommodate donors who are visually impaired by taking the time to read through the questionnaire.